Can Fiberglass Pools Be Saltwater?

 Maintenance Tips for Saltwater Fiberglass Pools

 2. Monitor pH and Alkalinity: Saltwater systems can cause pH levels to rise, so it’s important to monitor and adjust pH and alkalinity regularly.
-Keeping these levels balanced helps prevent scaling and corrosion, ensuring the longevity of your pool shells.
+Keeping these levels balanced helps prevent scaling and corrosion, ensuring the longevity of your pool shell.
 For more detailed guidance, see our article on how to Test and Adjust Pool Water pH and Alkalinity.

 3. Clean the Salt Cell: The salt cell in your chlorinator needs regular cleaning to prevent calcium buildup, which can reduce its efficiency.
 Clean the salt cell at least once a season or as recommended by the manufacturer.
-This maintenance step is crucial for fiberglass pools, particularly those installed with our Full-Service Pool Installation packages.

 Installation and Conversion